German auxiliary cruiser Thor: February–March 1942

-Late in the morning of 30 March, about 700 nmi south-west of St Helena, the Arado crew reported that a British ship was steaming parallel to Thor over the starboard horizon.
-Gumprich increased speed and turned onto a converging course towards the British freighter Wellpark (4,470 GRT), carrying military equipment from St John's to Alexandria.
-The crew of Wellpark were unawares until 1:00 p.m. when Thor drew nearer.
+Late in the morning of 30 March, about 700 nmi south-west of St Helena, the Arado crew reported that a British ship was steaming parallel to Thor over starboard horizon.
+Gumprich increased speed on a converging course with the British freighter Wellpark (4,470 GRT) carrying military equipment from St John's to Alexandria.
+The crew of Wellpark were unawares until 1:00 p.m. when Thor drew near.
 The captain ordered a close watch to be kept on the ship as it converged and tried to identify it.
-Just after 3:00 p.m. the Arado took off and on Wellpark the captain ordered the anti-aircraft gunners to action stations on the 12-pounder gun.
-The captain of Wellpark saw an Arado Ar 196 A-1 trailing a wire with hooks and the pilot opened fire with its two 20 mm cannon, the Wellpark gunners replying.
-After hitting the bridge, the Arado dragged its line across the aerial mast taking away the aerial.
+Just after 3:00 p.m. the Arado took off and the Wellpark captain ordered the anti-aircraft gunners to action stations on the 12-pounder gun.
+The Arado trailing a wire with hooks flew close and the pilot opened fire with its two 20 mm cannon; the Wellpark gunners replying.
+After hitting the bridge, the Arado dragged its line across the aerial mast, taking away the aerial.
 The Arado crew and the ship gunners continued to exchange fire until Thor came close enough to use its guns, penetrating Wellpark just above the waterline and near the boiler room.
 Wellpark came to a stop after fifteen minutes, seven men having been killed; once the 41 survivors were taken prisoner, the ship was sunk by gunfire.